hmuchalski/hmuchalski.github.io/research.md

 # Research Interests

-Our research aims to develop new reactions and strategies for synthesis to investigate the intersection of organic chemistry with biology and material science.
+Our research aims to develop new organic reactions and synthetic strategies for preparation of small organic molecules.
+The molecules we make serve agrochemicals as well as probes that help us investigate the intersection between chemistry and biology.

 Students interested in joining the lab should [go to this page][help-wanted].

+## Autoxidation

+### Stable sulfenic acids

 ### Isotopic Reinforcement of Polyunsaturated Fatty Acids